While the movies might have nailed cinematic scares, the best horror series prove that even the smallest screens can handle the grisliest of tales.

-The drama is juicy, the murder’s bordering on gruesomely artistic, and the writing feels at times like a perfectly crafted fever dream.
+The drama is juicy, the murder borders on gruesomely artistic, and the writing feels at times like a perfectly crafted fever dream.
 With awards behind its name, a killer cast including the likes of Mads Mikkelsen and Hugh Dancy, and stunning visuals, Hannibal is a must-watch for any horror fans with access to a TV.

 The stories tell unsettling urban legends, myths and folktales with Japanese origins and prove to be captivating no matter what mood you are in.
 With the old-timey art and pacy runtime of around five minutes for each episode, Yamishibai: Japanese Ghost Stories is perfect for horror fans looking for a quick but quality anime series fix.

-If you are looking for an animated series that will scar you and your kids for life, well, look no further because Courage the Cowardly Dog is as horrific as it comes.
+If you’re looking for an animated series that will scar you and your kids for life, well, look no further because Courage the Cowardly Dog is as horrific as it comes.
 Telling the story of all the creepy encounters Courage the dog and his owners face in the middle of nowhere, it’s a series that plays on our fears.
-Yes, you may be rolling your eyes right now, saying, ‘but this is just a kid’s cartoon’ well, my friend, you are wrong.
+Yes, you may be rolling your eyes right now, saying, “but this is just a kid’s cartoon!”…but you’d be wrong.

-Courage the Cowardly Dog is filled with disturbing imagery, sharp and unsettling saturated colours, and plenty of body horror, with every shot of Courage’s eyes popping out of his head as he screams.
+Courage the Cowardly Dog is filled with disturbing imagery, sharp and unsettling saturated colors, and plenty of body horror with shots of Courage’s eyes popping out of his head as he screams.
 Over the years, there have been episodes of monsters, witches trying to sew souls into quilts, killers, ghosts, and of course, some aliens too.
-In short, its nightmare-inducing and shows every horror monster and trope in the book.
+In short, its nightmare-inducing and showcases every horror monster and trope in the book.

 We couldn’t write about the best horror series without mentioning the go-to zombie show now, could we?
 Based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard, The Walking Dead is one of the most acclaimed and beloved horror series around and has managed to spawn a massive franchise in its wake.